 For children 3-8 years of age this is an introductory program to the game of soccer.
 Play is two nights a week, either Monday and Wednesday or Tuesday and Thursday.
 Each player receives equal playing time, and no scores or standings are kept.
 The emphasis is on developing an enjoyment of the game in a fun and supportive environment.
 Teams are all in house which means that they play with other CYSA players and teams at a single location with multiple fields throughout the season.
 The season runs throughout May and June concluding with the CYSA mini-soccer Jamboree, a Canada Soccer’s Active Start Soccer Fest.

-3. City or WYSA Recreational League
+3. City or WYSA Recreational League, U13-U18 divisions

-For players in the U13-U18 age divisions.
 Play is generally three times a week: two matches, on either Monday and Wednesday or Tuesday and Thursday and one practice.
 Each player receives an equal amount of playing time and is encouraged to continue developing skills and take on a more active decision making role.
 Scores and Standings are kept and while the focus remains on creating a fun and supportive environment there is a competitive aspect to play.
 Teams are separated by gender and matches are played throughout Winnipeg and surrounding areas.
 The regular season runs from the first week of May through to the end of June with play resuming in September for the Cambrian Challenge Cup/play-offs.

 The programs offered for the indoor season of play are: